The New Mutants (film): Final cut

 On March 7, 2020, Boone stated that the film was complete.
-Shortly after, he explained that work on the film had halted when Disney's acquisition of Fox had begun and so no reshoots ever took place on the film, even standard pickups that had already been scheduled during initial production.
-At that time, around 75 percent of the film had been edited while much of the film's visual effects were also not finished.
-By the time the acquisition was completed, Boone had moved on and was about to begin work on a new television series, The Stand.
+Shortly after, he explained that work on the film had halted when Disney's acquisition of Fox had begun and so no reshoots ever took place on the film, not even standard pickups that had already been scheduled during initial production.
+At the time, around 75 percent of the film had been edited while much of the film's visual effects were also not finished.
+By the time the acquisition was completed, Boone had moved on and was about to begin work on a new television series The Stand (2020–2021).
 Before he started production on that series, Disney asked Boone if he would return to finish the film.
 Rundell and Sullivan were committed to working on The Stand at that point and could not continue editing The New Mutants, so Boone brought on editor Andrew Buckland to help finish the film.

 The work required to finish the film when Boone returned involved completing the visual effects and editing alongside co-writer Lee, which took several months.
-Reshoots for the film could have been scheduled at that point, but Boone found that the cast had aged too much since principal photography had taken place.
+Reshoots for the film could have been scheduled at that point, but Boone found that the three-year wait since principal photography meant that the young cast had aged too much.
 He also felt it did not make sense to add the post-credit scenes of Banderas since it was unlikely that they would be able to make a sequel now that Disney owned the X-Men rights and was integrating the property into the MCU.
 Describing returning to the film after so long, Boone said, "we hadn't seen it in a year.
 We did a bunch of things here and there that we hadn't thought about or noticed a year before."
 The visual effects that still needed to be finished included Illyana's sorceress abilities, including her Soulsword that she materializes, as well as her dragon companion Lockheed.
 Visual effects for the film were provided by DNEG, Method Studios, and Moving Picture Company, with Olivier Dumont serving as VFX supervisor.
 After the film was completed, Boone reunited the cast for the first official screening in New York City, after which Williams stated, "The movie is exactly the movie we set out to make."

 Disney removed The New Mutants from its release schedule, along with several other films, on March 12, 2020, due to the COVID-19 pandemic, and was looking to reschedule the film's release to a later 2020 date.
 On May 4, the film was automatically listed for home media pre-order on Amazon based on the film's previous April 2020 release date.
 Amazon took the listing down hours later after it had been widely reported on.
 At that time, the film was still expected to receive a theatrical release rather than be released straight-to-streaming as other films had been during the pandemic.
 Shortly after, Disney scheduled the film for release on August 28, 2020.